Pydart-Intelli-Corp/stibe.api/OTP_SERVICE_DOCUMENTATION.md

 The OTP service is now fully implemented and ready for use in the Stibe application.
 It provides enterprise-grade security features while maintaining ease of use for both developers and end users.

-For integration with the Flutter app's salon editing functionality, simply replace the placeholder OTP sending logic with calls to this API service.
+For integration with the Flutter app's shop editing functionality, simply replace the placeholder OTP sending logic with calls to this API service.